kylinwowo/indie-ph/README.md

 # IndiePH - Indie Developer Product Showcase Platform

-IndiePH is a website dedicated to showcasing products from indie developers and small teams (≤3 people).
-By curating quality indie products from ProductHunt, it provides inspiration and learning opportunities for indie developers.
+IndiePH is a website dedicated to showcasing products from indie developers and open-source friendly projects.
+By curating quality products from ProductHunt that have a public GitHub repository, it provides inspiration and learning opportunities for indie developers.

 ## Tech Stack